NnA301023/SmartDeviceForecast/README.md

    python -m virtualenv env
    ```

-3. Activate the Virtual Environment: Activate the virtual environment based on your
+3. Activate the Virtual Environment: Activate the virtual environment based on your OS

    - On Windows:
    ```bash